starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_core.md

 #### Modifiers

-- `.local` - Save the store to localStorage and load it on page refresh
-- `.session` - Save the store to sessionStorage and load it on page refresh
 - `.ifmissing` - Only set the store if the key does not exist.
 This is useful for setting defaults without overwriting existing values.

 ### Computed